 12 Signs You Are Walking On Eggshells In Your Relationship

-If someone says they get very conscious around their partner, or they’re always tense and anxious in the company of their loved one, chances are they are walking on eggshells in their relationship.
-We have seen many such dysfunctional relationships where one partner always avoids getting in the other’s way because they are not sure which action or choice of words might trigger their partner to react erratically.
+We have seen many such toxic relationships where one partner always avoids getting in the other’s way because they are not sure which action or choice of words might trigger their partner to react erratically.

 The effects of walking on eggshells can go so far as to ruin the core essence of a relationship.
 Eventually, the intimacy among couples fades away leading to the final nail in the relationship coffin.
 While we’ve gone extensively into the walking on eggshells meaning, here are some specific warning signs and red flags to look out for:

-1. You’re always afraid of upsetting your partner
+1. You’re always on high alert about upsetting your partner’s mood

-“My wife is a strong-minded, opinionated person and it was one of the main reasons I fell in love with her,” says Brian, “But once we got married and were sharing a living space, I was constantly walking on eggshells at home.
+“My wife is a strong-minded, opinionated person, and it was one of the main reasons I fell in love with her,” says Brian, a blogger from Kentucky.
+“But once we got married and were sharing a living space, I was constantly walking on eggshells at home.
 She went from being strong-minded to severely critical, was always screaming at how I did everything wrong, and never measured up to her standards.
-Anything I did or said was wrong, or not enough.
-Then she would resort to emotional stonewalling to torture me.
-It came to a point where I barely spoke anymore because I was terrified of setting her off.”
+Anything I did or said was wrong, or not enough.”

 2. You second-guess yourself

-If you’re living with a husband you walk on eggshells around, or any partner for that matter, you’ll find yourself unable to make strong decisions.
-You’ll lose faith in your own ability to be competent or successful at what you do.
-Constant criticism and living in fear eat away at our self-esteem, which means that every time we think of doing anything, we second-guess ourselves.
-It could be something as small as picking out a restaurant for dinner, or a major life decision like changing jobs.
-You’ll go one way, and then the other, because your mind has gotten used to being told it’s no good.
+- Constant criticism and living in fear eat away at your self-esteem, which means that every time you think of doing anything, you second-guess yourself.
+It could be something as small as picking out a restaurant for dinner or a major life decision like changing jobs.
+You’ll go one way, and then the other, because your mind has gotten used to being told it’s no good

 3. Your relationship has trust issues

-“A walking-on-eggshells relationship can easily cross over into abuse,” warns Kavita, “You will not feel seen, you will not feel heard.
+- “At any given moment, a walking-on-eggshells relationship can cross over into abuse,” warns Kavita.
+“You will not feel seen, you will not feel heard.
 Partners who force you to walk on eggshells are often highly manipulative, and their abusive behavior, no matter how subtle, will give you low self-esteem and demean your self-worth.
-In other words, they betray your trust both in them and in yourself.”
+In other words, they betray your trust both in them and in yourself”

 Related Reading: 8 Signs You Have A Controlling And Manipulative Husband

-Perhaps you found a meme relatable to your relationship or thought of a joke, but do you share it with them?
-I have a hunch that you would say ‘no’.
-Because if you have learned anything from the past experiences, they will find a way to take it personally and get offended.
-Incidents like these make it quite evident that you are constantly walking on eggshells.
+- You have learned from past experiences that they will find a way to take even amiable comments the wrong way and get offended.
+Incidents like these make it quite evident that you are constantly walking on eggshells around your partner

-Treading on eggshells in a relationship becomes like being in an emotional bind where you’re never free to speak your mind or even think your own thoughts because you don’t want to upset your partner, or you’re just tired of them making a scene out of nothing.
+- Treading on eggshells in a relationship is like being in an emotional bind where you’re never free to speak your mind or even think your own thoughts because you’re tired of them making a scene out of nothing

-5. You never know what could set your partner off
+5. There’s no stability, as you never know what could set your partner off

 Love and intimate relationships aren’t easy at the best of times.
 They come with their share of troubles and side effects.
 But a healthy relationship will also be freeing and joyful most of the time.
-When you’re walking on eggshells, you’re always trying to stay on your partner’s good side or you stay out of their way, so you’ll be in a constant state of tension.
+When you’re walking on eggshells, you’re always trying to stay on your partner’s good side or stay out of their way, so you’ll constantly feel tensed.
 You may even feel trapped in the relationship.

-This could manifest in physical symptoms such as finding that you’re walking around with your shoulders hunched, your neck in a spasm, and your hands balled into fists.
-You could feel hitches in your breathing, your stomach always in knots, and trouble falling asleep.
-Constant tension eats away at your peace of mind and leaves you perpetually exhausted.
-In a walking-on-eggshells relationship, this could be the way you always are.
+- This could manifest in physical symptoms such as finding that you’re walking around with your shoulders hunched, your neck in a spasm, and your hands balled into fists.
+You could feel hitches in your breathing, your stomach always in knots, and you had trouble falling asleep

 7. You’ve lost your core identity

-Whether you ask them if they like the flowers you’ve arranged or a new dress you’ve worn, you’re already prepared to be told that it’s all wrong.
-As a matter of fact, constantly walking on eggshells can affect your future relationships to a large extent as this habit of tiptoeing will make it difficult for you to ever have a spontaneous conversation or be vulnerable in fear of being judged.
+- Constantly walking on eggshells can affect your future relationships too.
+This habit of tiptoeing from past relationships will make it difficult for you to ever have a spontaneous conversation or be vulnerable in fear of being judged

 Related Reading: Are Men Turned Off By Feminists?